Data Analysis Plan

 Data analysis plans are integral to the methodology section and are crucial for the IRB approval process.
 They articulate the procedures for analyzing quantitative data, enhancing the study’s scientific rigor and ensuring reproducibility by other researchers.
 The choice of statistical tests is influenced by how the research questions are phrased and the measurement level of the data involved.

-• Differences: “Is there a difference in Engagement scores by Meditation group?”
-This question suggests using an independent t-test, as it investigates differences in a scale variable by a dichotomous independent variable.
+• This calls for an independent t-test to compare a scale variable across two groups.
 Generally, questions about differences lead to t-tests, ANOVAs, and MANOVAs.

 • Prediction: “Does participation in a Meditation group predict Engagement scores?”
-This predictive question typically requires a linear regression, as it explores the impact of a dichotomous variable on a scale variable.

-• Relationships: “Is there a relationship between Engagement scores and Meditation group participation?”
-This type of question, examining the relationship between a scale variable and a dichotomous nominal variable, is best addressed using a point-biserial correlation.
+• This question suits a point-biserial correlation to analyze a scale variable and a dichotomous nominal variable.
 Relationship inquiries often lead to various correlations (Pearson, Spearman, point-biserial) or chi-square analysis for nominal variables.

 Additional Resources